TelNowEdge/freepbx-base/README.md

 FreepbxBase *bundle* introduce in FreePBX® the **Dependency Injection** concept with the Symfony® component.
 This component is very useful to prevent any `singleton` and share easily your object through your own code.
 He provide too the Symfony® **Form** component to validate your form on the server side before to save it on your sql storage.

+Before start using it, you need to understand namespace and known the Symfony base development concepts.

 ## Included components